ErikBlomsterberg/CGI-API/README.md

 1. Run 'git clone https://github.com/ErikBlomsterberg/CGI-API.git' from the terminal.

-2. Create a file named '.env' in the project root.
-Add 'PORT=3000' to the file.
+2. Create a file named '.env' in the project root and add 'PORT=3000' to the file.

 3. Run 'npm install' from the terminal to install dependencies.